-Blackthorn (Prunus spinosa) - sloes, provides a good source of nectar and pollen for bumblebees, honey bees, solitary bees, butterflies and moths.
-Can be a shrub or tree, and is ideal for wildlife garden hedgerows.
+Often seen in wild hedgerows, Blackthorn (Prunus spinosa) - sloes, provides a good source of nectar and pollen for bumble bees, honey bees, solitary bees, butterflies and moths.
+Can be a shrub or tree, and is ideal for wildlife garden.

 White flowers in spring, and very valuable source of food when foraging opportunities are otherwise limited.
 A good, thorny hedge.

-I especially love ‘Brocklebankii’ which has lovely pink
+I especially find ‘Brocklebankii’ appealing.
+It has lovely pink

 flowers and soft green leaves.
-If you are wanting to add a feel of 'softeness' to your border, this would be a very good choice, along with Spirea japonica (mentioned below).
+If you are wanting to add 'softeness' to your border, this would be a very good choice, along with Spirea japonica (mentioned below).

 Other varieties to consider are Koja, King Edward VII, Pulborough Scarlet or 'Tydeman's White', which has paler pink flowers, or 'White Icicle - Ubric' which is creamy white, and is also attractive for bees.

-A superb flowering shrub for bees, Guelder rose (Viburnum opulus), is perfect for a wildlife garden, as the gorgeous white flowers are enjoyed by bees and hoverflies, and the lovely red berries are an important food source for a variety of finches and thrushes.
+A superb flowering shrub for bees, Guelder rose (Viburnum opulus), is perfect for a wildlife garden, as the gorgeous white flowers are enjoyed by bees and hoverflies, and the lovely red berries are an important food source for a variety of birds, including such as thrushes.
 It quite likes damp but well drained soil.
 It will tolerate some shade.

-Further information: see my page about notes on flowers loved by bees, or may page about why trees and shrubs are so beneficial for bees and pollinators.
+Further information: see my page notes on flowers loved by bees.

 ALL RIGHTS RESERVED.